davidpinhas/freedom55/README.md

 $ fd55 argo create-app -f application-yaml
 ```

-### Oracle Cloud Infrastructure
+### OCI
-OCI component utilizes the KMS feature and lets you encrypt and decrypt a string.
+OCI (Oracle Cloud Infrastructure) component utilizes the KMS feature and lets you encrypt and decrypt a string.

 To encrypt a secret, you can provide it as a string:
 ```bash